Uruguayan food is similar to Argentine cuisine; both South American countries are fiercely carnivorous and share a love for dulce de leche.

 They're sometimes available with chicken instead of steak.
 You can also use delicious Uruguayan bread made with chickpea flour.

-Where to Eat It: Chiviteria Marcos is a popular chain of chivito restaurants located throughout the country.
+Where to Eat It: Chiviteria Marcos is a popular chain of chivito restaurants nationwide.

 A location in Montevideo was featured on Anthony Bourdain's Uruguay episode of No Reservations.